St. Helena Ebony

 Fill each container with soil, but don't pack it down - just water it until evenly moist.
 Place a seed on top, cover with 1/4 inch (5 mm) of soil, and water the top soil layer.

 Until the seeds sprout, ensure that the soil surface stays moist (but not soggy).
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack to allow fresh air in.
-You may need to drip some water on the soil every few days to keep it moist.
+If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly to allow fresh air in, to prevent stem rot later on.

 Keep the pots between 65-75 degrees F (18-24°C), and a few degrees lower at night.
 Avoid letting them get above 77°F (25°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots to ensure they stay at the right temperature.

-The seeds should begin sprouting within 8 weeks, but allow up to 16 weeks for any slow ones to sprout, especially at cooler temperatures.
-Give your seedlings bright light, but avoid direct sunlight the first month.
-A fluorescent bulb kept 4 inches (10 cm) from the plants provides the right amount of light the first month.
-After that, give them some morning sun, and increase the sun gradually each week.
+The seeds should begin sprouting some time between 8 to 16 weeks, and continue for another 2-3 months.
+Once they sprout, give them bright light, but avoid strong sunlight the first 2 months.
+A fluorescent or LED bulb kept 3 inches (7 cm) above the plants provides the right amount of light the first month.
+After that, you may give them some morning sun, and increase the sun gradually each week.
 I recommend growing them indoors the first few months.

 Watering - Keep the soil evenly moist most of the time - but not soggy.
 Don't let the pots dry out, and don't let them sit in a tray of water.